Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech

 \subsection{Analysis of the effects on the temperature}

 The difference in the effect of temperature on LLaMA-2-7b and Mixtral-8x7b arises from the different logit distribution.
-Fig.~\ref{fig: temperature-bar} shows the ECE performance for logit-based uncertainty estimation method with different temperature on Latent Hatred dataset.
-The confidence score for logit-based method is the logit for output token.
+Fig.~\ref{fig: temperature-bar} shows the ECE performance for the logit-based uncertainty estimation method with different temperatures on the Latent Hatred dataset.
+The confidence score for the logit-based method is the logit for the output token.
 The logit distribution of Mixtral-8x7b is primarily concentrated between 0.5 and 0.7, while LLaMA's logit is mainly distributed between 0.9 and 1.0.
-This indicates that LLaMA-2-7b is over confident, whereas Mixtral-8x7b exhibits a more cautious level of confidence.
+This indicates that LLaMA-2-7b is overconfident, whereas Mixtral-8x7b exhibits a more cautious level of confidence.
 As the temperature increases, the logits for both models become more conservative.
 Thus, the logit distribution of Mixtral-8x7b becomes sharper, leading to over-calibration.
 On the other hand, the logit distribution of LLaMA-2-7b becomes smoother, enhancing its ability to differentiate confidence levels.